-Related work in the graphics literature include surface correspondence methods for triangle meshes, shape morphing methods using implicit functions, and texture mapping.
-In addition to reviewing these areas, we also review a PDE method for measuring annular tissue thickness that motivates the mathematical approach in this paper in Section 4.
+Related work in the graphics literature includes surface correspondence methods for triangle meshes, shape morphing methods using implicit functions, and texture mapping.
+In addition to reviewing these areas, in Section 4 we review a PDE method for measuring annular tissue thickness, which motivates the mathematical approach in this article.

 Algorithms for shape morphing can be grouped into two categories.
 The first are methods that generate an explicit parametric correspondence between meshes.
 The shape is transformed from one mesh to the other by moving points along the parameterized paths of correspondence.
-The primary disadvantages of these methods is that they cannot handle a change of topology automatically, and they may require significant user input.
-The second category of morphing algorithms include methods that generate an implicit function that spans space and time.
+The primary disadvantages of these methods is that they cannot automatically handle a change of topology, and they may require significant user input.
+The second category of morphing algorithms includes methods that generate an implicit function that spans space and time.
 Intermediate shapes in the transformation are obtained by extracting all points where the implicit function evaluates to zero at the given time slice.
 Unlike the mesh correspondence methods, changes in topology are given for free by these methods in that the changes need not be explicitly defined.
-Unfortunately, a mapping between points of the different shapes in the transformation are not given.
-[Lazarus and Verroust.
-1998] is a good survey of morphing algorithms.
+Unfortunately, a mapping between points of the different shapes in the transformation is not given.
+Lazarus and Verroust [1998] is a good survey of morphing algorithms.